APTrust/dart-docs/docs/dart3/users/getting_started.md

     ![New job](../img/getting_started/new_job.png)

-2. Drag some files or folders into the files window.
+2. Drag some files or folders from the file browser on the left side of the window into the files area on the right.
 To avoid a long-running job that will consume a lot of disk space, choose only a few megabytes of files.

     ![Job files](../img/jobs/files.png)